A novel approach to reducing information leakage for quantum key distribution: Introduction

-Quantum key distribution (QKD) constitutes a promising solution for distributing unconditionally secure keys between two remote parties, such as Alice and Bob, in the presence of an eavesdropper, Eve.
-Since the first QKD protocol, commonly known as the BB84 protocol, was proposed by C. H. Bennett and G. Brassard in 1984\cite{1_bennett1984quantum}, security analysis has been the focus of QKD studies.
-Most early works focused on refining the theoretical security proof of the ideal BB84 protocol \cite{2_mayers1996quantum, 3_mayers2001unconditional, 4_deutsch1996quantum, 5_bennett1996mixed, 6_lo1999unconditional, 7_shor2000simple}.
-Though the ideal BB84 protocol has been proven to be unconditionally secure\cite{7_shor2000simple}, imperfect practical devices may introduce security vulnerabilities, threatening the security of a practical QKD system.
-For instance, through the photon number splitting (PNS) attack \cite{8_lutkenhaus2000security, 9_brassard2000security, 10_lutkenhaus2002quantum} against the imperfect light sources, Eve is capable of obtaining the complete information of each multi-photon pulse without causing any change in quantum bit error rate (QBER).
-In attempting to solve the issues caused by imperfect devices, Gottesman-Lo-Lutkenhaus-Preskill (GLLP) \cite{11_gottesman2004security} proved the unconditional security of a practical QKD system with imperfect devices.
-An important idea of GLLP theory is to divide the optical pulses into two parts: tagged and untagged.
-The information of all tagged pulses are assumed to be totally obtained by Eve, and the secure shared keys are solely generated from untagged pules.
-Since each pulse can be represented as a mixed state of Fock states after phase randomization, the pulses can be classified based on the number of photons and only the single-photon pulses can generate secure keys.
-Based on the GLLP theory, the secure key rates of variant discrete-variable (DV) QKD protocols, such as decoy-BB84 \cite{12_hwang2003quantum, 13_lo2005decoy, 14_wang2005beating, 15_wang2005decoy, 16_ma2005practical, 17_mauerer2007quantum} and sending-or-not-sending twin-field (SNS-TF)\cite{18_lucamarini2018overcoming,19_wang2018twin, 20_curty2019simple}, can be calculated through estimating the count rate and error rate of single-photons.
-In general, the GLLP secure key rate (SKR) formula can be considered to contain two parts: the remaining amount of single-photon information which is unknown to Eve, and the reconciliation leakage which is used to correct the errors.
-For the former part, many theories, such as the finite size effect analysis \cite{16_ma2005practical, 21_ma2012statistical, 22_curty2014finite, 23_wang2019beating,24_curty2019simple, 25_curras2021tight, 39_renner2005security, 40_scarani2008quantum}, have been introduced.
-However, the latter part has been ignored.
-Hence, we will perform an in-depth analysis of reconciliation leakage to improve the SKR, especially the latter part.
+Quantum key distribution (QKD) constitutes a promising solution for distributing unconditionally secure keys between two remote parties, such as Alice and Bob, in the presence of an eavesdropper, usually called Eve.
+Since the first QKD protocol, commonly known as the BB84 protocol, was proposed in 1984\cite{1_bennett1984quantum}, security analysis has been the focus of QKD studies.
+Though the ideal BB84 protocol has been proven to be unconditionally secure\cite{2_shor2000simple}, imperfect practical devices might still introduce security vulnerabilities, threatening the security of a practical QKD system.
+For instance, through the photon-number-splitting (PNS) attack \cite{3_lutkenhaus2000security, 4_brassard2000security, 5_lutkenhaus2002quantum} against the imperfect photon sources, Eve was capable of obtaining the complete information of each multi-photon pulse without causing any change in the quantum bit error rate (QBER).
+To address this challenge, Gottesman-Lo-Lutkenhaus-Preskill (GLLP) \cite{6_gottesman2004security} proved the unconditional security of a practical QKD system with imperfect devices.
+In the GLLP theory, each pulse can be represented as a mixed state of Fock states after phase randomization and the pulses can be classified based on the photon number.
+The information of all multi-photon pulses is assumed to be completely obtained by Eve, and the secure keys are solely generated from vacuum and single-photon pulses.
+Based on the GLLP theory, the secure key rate (SKR) of some discrete-variable (DV) QKD protocol, such as decoy-BB84 \cite{7_lo2005decoy, 8_wang2005beating, 9_wang2005decoy} and sending-or-not-sending twin-field (SNS-TF)\cite{10_lucamarini2018overcoming, 11_wang2018twin,12_wang2019beating}, can be calculated.
+In this paper, we point out that there is still possible to improve the SKR via estimating the information leakage during the information reconciliation (IR) more accurately.